-Your wedding theme is the canvas of your wedding day.
-Your decor and colour scheme, your favours, and even your wedding dress, will all tie in to your chosen theme in some way or another.
+Your wedding theme is the canvas of your wedding day and your decor, colour scheme, favours, and even your wedding dress will all tie in to your chosen theme in some way or another.
 So you want to make sure you choose the right one for you; here are our top tips for choosing your wedding theme.

 1) Get Inspired

 If you have absolutely no idea where to begin, start by keeping an open mind and hitting all the sources of inspiration you can think of.
 Go crazy and pin those hundreds upon hundreds of images on Pinterest, research real weddings, take a browse of some themed decorations, and think about all the things you love and might want to incorporate in your theme.
 Don’t be afraid of going to your friends and family for ideas too.

 2) Think Seasons and Setting

 If you have a rough idea of when in the year you’d like to get married, and where (at home or abroad?), use that as the building block for your theme.
 Spring weddings will usually be naturally bright and green, and autumn weddings will be traditionally dusky and elegant; a wedding held in rural Britain will be beautifully homely and tranquil compared with the tropical paradise of a wedding in the Caribbean.

 Probably the most important thing when deciding on your theme is to choose one that means something to you and your partner.
 It should reflect something about the two of you, both now and in the years to come, so work together to make a decision.